arnavdeore/arnavdeore/README.md

 - 🐍 Hands-on expertise in **Python** for **Statistical Analysis** and **Exploratory Data Analysis (EDA)**.
 Also basic knowledge in **R programming** for creating graphs.

 💡 **Core Competencies:**
-- Data Analysis | Data Extraction | Data Visualization
+- Data Analysis | Data Visualization
 - Business Intelligence | Statistical Analysis | EDA
+- ETL Process | Report creation

 I'm always open to collaborating on projects, learning new technologies, and solving real-world problems with data! 🌟